 - Curvature of the penis (Peyronie disease)

 - Depression, stress, or anxiety

 - Relationship problems

-- Many chronic diseases, especially kidney failure and dialysis
+- Many long-term (chronic) diseases, especially kidney failure and dialysis

 - Smoking, which worsens the effects of other risk factors, such as vascular disease or high blood pressure